 Julia ordered the cornbread with a side of miso-tahini spread.
 (But we all shared it.)

 I got Squash Tofu – my absolute favorite dish at Souen.
-My other favorite is the macro plate, but I was in a more squash tofu-y mood last night.
-Squash Tofu is a sauteed mix of fresh vegetables – broccoli, napa cabbage, onions, soft/medium tofu, carrots, kabocha squash (oh how I’ve missed it – haven’t had it in a while), and probably more that I am forgetting.
+(My other favorite is the macro plate.)
+Squash Tofu is a sauteed mix of fresh vegetables – broccoli, napa cabbage, onions, soft/medium tofu, carrots, kabocha squash, and probably more that I am forgetting.
 The sauce is of the miso/tahini variety (a common theme at Souen).

 Souen’s Squash Tofu (with a side of brown rice)